 - On the job risks, like all day standing or sitting.

 Any one of these factors can increase your risk of compromised blood flow, varicose veins, and, eventually, chronic venous disease.
-This, in turn, can make you more likely to develop an ulcer on your lower legs.
+This, in turn, can increase your risk for leg ulcers.
+Which means you’re more likely to develop an ulcer on your lower legs.

 Warning Signs for Lower Leg Ulcers